Best Free CV Examples for Every Job in 2025

 Nail the presentation

-Because CVs are longer chronicles of your career history you need to pay close attention to how you order your sections.
+Because CVs are longer chronicles of your career history, you need to pay close attention to how you order your CV sections.
 Structure your document with this “top-down” approach:

-Feature your professional summary and goals at the top, followed by a Summary of Qualifications and core skills, then list your work experience, academic projects and research in reverse-chronological order by significance on the following pages.
-For more tips on your CV format and how to lay out your CV, visit our CV formats page.
+Feature your professional summary and goals at the top, followed by a summary of qualifications and core skills, then list your work experience, academic projects, and research in reverse chronological order.
+Put the most significant and relevant sections further up, and the less impressive ones should be moved towards the end.

 8

-To just write a CV isn’t the whole story — you should also show you’re involved and committed to your field and desired job.
-It’s important to have a bank of references to choose from.
-Your affiliations, conferences, professorships and academic assistance can foster credibility and industry expertise.
+Just writing your CV isn’t the end.
+You should also show that you’re involved and committed to your field and desired job.
+References on a CV can go a long way.
+Your affiliations, conferences, professorships, and academic assistance can foster credibility and industry expertise.
 For more on how to create the right network to elevate your career, see our networking tips.

 Build my CV

 When you need to create a great CV, start with ResumeHelp’s CV examples.
-These samples have been created to help job candidates land dream jobs.
+These samples have been created by career experts to help job candidates land their dream jobs.
+Our CV samples feature:

 When we say our samples are “employer-ready,” we’re serious.
-Our experts have assembled content on a wide range of job titles and industries, and our examples are packed with qualifications and work history that exemplify a top-notch candidate for the position.
-Whether you’re looking for construction CV examples that demonstrate the important hard skills needed for the position, or nurse CV templates that put the spotlight on abilities key for caring for patients, we’ve got you covered.
+Our experts have assembled content on a wide range of job titles and industries, and our examples are packed with pre-written prompts even top-notch candidates could use for their CVs.
+No matter what job you’re looking for, our CV samples and our CV maker have got you covered.

-Guidance on what to include (and not to include) in your own CV
+3. Guidance on what to include in a CV

-When it comes to CVs, hiring managers and the applicant tracking system (ATS) they use will be looking for specific qualifications in the form of keywords matching job requirements.
+When it comes to CVs, hiring managers and the ATS programs they use, will be looking for specific qualifications in the form of keywords.
 Any example of a good CV on our site will cue you into the important skills and qualifications you should include in your CV, which also happens to be the keywords that will help you pass ATS.
-Our samples can also be customized to best fit what’s needed for the specific job.

 Build my CV